-The mountain area of Hakone, Kanagawa Prefecture is well known for its variety of trees.
-Hakone Yosegi-Zaiku uses the rich woods of the area to produce complex geometric patterns.
-It means yose = collect, put together; gi = wood (to make) zai = small, sensitive: ku = work.
+The mountain area of Hakone, Kanagawa Prefecture is well known for its diverse variety of trees.
+Hakone Yosegi-Zaiku uses these rich woods to produce complex geometric patterns.
+Yosegi-Zaiku means yose = collect, put together; gi = wood (to make) zai = small, sensitive: ku = work.

 Thin wood pieces are combined as a surface, or assembled using solid wood to form the patterns.
 The pieces are glued together into basic units and then cut and placed together to make a continuous pattern.
-Many different types of functional and decorative objects are made using this technique and include boxes, vessels and drawers.
-The ones I find intriguing are the vessels using solid wood turned to reveal the pattern of the wood.
+Many different types of functional and decorative objects are made using this technique including boxes, vessels and drawers.
+The ones I find intriguing are the vessels made using solid wood lengths turned to reveal the pattern of the wood.

-Yosegi dates from the 18th Century but was only designated as a tradition Japanese craft in 1984.
-The areas of Odawara and Hakone are the places that make these works.
+Yosegi dates from the 18th Century but was only designated as a traditional Japanese craft in 1984 in the areas of Odawara and Hakone.
 Different woods are placed adjacent to each other to give the patterns further depth and complexity.
+Some of these include:

 White – aohada, spindle tree, dogwood